till213/GuetzliImageIOPlugin/README.md

 make install
 ```

-This will copy the plugin into the corresponding imageformats folder of the Qt installation.
+This will copy the plugin into the corresponding __imageformats__ folder of the Qt installation.

 ## macOS

-With the stock binary Qt distribution, e.g. Qt version 5.6.2:
+With the stock binary Qt distribution, e.g. Qt version 5.6.2 the plugin will be copied into:

 ```
 ~/Qt5.6.2/5.6/clang_64/plugins/imageformats/libGuetzliImageIOPlugin.dylib